There may be no destination in Argentina that is more popular than Bariloche.

 Ski or Hike Cerro Catedral

-Bariloche is home to South America’s largest ski resort, Cerro Catedral.
+Bariloche is home to one of the best Argentina ski resorts, Cerro Catedral.

 If you’re here in winter, you cannot miss the chance to ski or snowboard here.